 The Mission is home to one of the warmest microclimates in San Francisco.
 At any given time, it’s usually around 5 degrees warmer than most other parts of the city, which makes it the perfect place for an afternoon picnic.
 And no trip to San Francisco is complete without a visit to Dolores Park, one of the best parks in San Francisco.
-The best part about Dolores is people watching.
+The best part about Dolores is people-watching.
 All sorts of characters show up here, from young families with adorable puppies to the guy selling weed brownies out of a cooler slung over his shoulder.

 If you’re wondering where to grab supplies for a picnic, you have a bunch of options within a few blocks of the park.

 Head to Tartine, the most famous bakery in San Francisco, and drool over the pastries before choosing a couple (or a dozen) to take with you to the park.
-Then stop by Bi-Rite Market for a bottle of wine or a beer, and head across the street to Bi-Rite Ice Cream (yes, they’re related) for some of the best ice cream in San Francisco.
+Then stop by Bi-Rite Market for a bottle of wine or a beer, and head across the street to Bi-Rite Ice Cream (yes, they’re related) for some of the best ice creams in San Francisco.

-Now that you’ve got your supplies, find a place to sit near the northwest corner of the park, which is up the hill, where you’ll have views all the way to downtown San Francisco.
+Now that you’ve got your supplies find a place to sit near the northwest corner of the park, which is up the hill, where you’ll have views all the way to downtown San Francisco.

 #7 Get Festive and Celebrate the Holidays

 If you find yourself in San Francisco in the month of December, you’re going to be surrounded by festive decorations around every corner.
 The holiday cheer is palpable, and you’ll run into it just about everywhere in the city.
-Union Square gets a giant tree, adorned with all sorts of lights and ornaments the size of your head.
+Union Square gets a giant tree adorned with all sorts of lights and ornaments the size of your head.
 So does Ghirardelli Square and Fisherman’s Wharf.
 Near the Ferry Building along the Embarcadero, an ice skating rink magically appears.
 You’ll also find one in Union Square and Civic Center Plaza most years.

 #8 Visit the Ferry Building Farmers Market

-The Ferry Building Farmers Market is the best farmers market in San Francisco, and should absolutely be on your San Francisco itinerary, rain or shine.
-Hundreds of vendors from food stalls to farms selling locally grown fruits and vegetables flock to the Ferry Building on Saturday mornings to showcase the best of the Bay Area.
+The Ferry Building Farmers Market is the best farmers market in San Francisco and should absolutely be on your San Francisco itinerary, rain or shine.
+Hundreds of vendors, from food stalls to farms selling locally grown fruits and vegetables, flock to the Ferry Building on Saturday mornings to showcase the best of the Bay Area.
 Browse the stalls at the farmers market along the outside of the building before you head inside to explore the permanent Ferry Building stalls, like Heath Ceramics, Cowgirl Creamery (local cheese), and Blue Bottle Coffee.

 #9 Head Out to Alcatraz Island

 No trip to San Francisco is complete without a trip out to Alcatraz, the infamous prison on an island in the middle of the San Francisco Bay.
 Well, a former prison.
 The prison closed in 1963 and today, it’s a museum where you can learn all about how the prison operated, who was incarcerated there, and more.
-Definitely get the audio guide, which has a surprisingly informative narrative that will guide you through the exhibits.
+Definitely get the audio guide, which has a surprisingly informative narrative to guide you through the exhibits.
 The ferry ride to and from the island, and the views from the island itself back to the San Francisco skyline, are not to be missed.

 Feeling adventurous?
 The best time to experience Alcatraz is at night.
-Be warned, it gets spookier.
+Be warned.
+It gets spookier.
 But the views of the skyline lit up at night are well worth it.

-Book your tickets months in advance, because it always sells out.
+Book your tickets months in advance because it always sells out.

 #10 Walk Across the Golden Gate Bridge to Sausalito

 If you want to get up close and personal with the Golden Gate Bridge, you want to walk across it.
 There’s only one issue.
 About half of the time, maybe more, it’s shrouded in fog.
-While the fog is worse during the summer months of June, July, and August, you’ll still find it there in December.
+While the fog worsens during the summer months of June, July, and August, you’ll still find it there in December.
 And, like all weather in San Francisco, it changes constantly.

 You can walk all the way to Sausalito, a town just on the other side of the bridge full of shops, restaurants, bars, and more.
 To get back, hop on a ferry from Sausalito to San Francisco, which is a super scenic ride with views of the San Francisco skyline.